Menu

 Jayant Narlikar with Hoyles (Barbara and Fred) and the author

-• This theory tried to connect general relativity with Mach’s principle.
-It said that a particle’s mass depends on all other masses in the universe, and changes over time.
+• The theory also claims that the mass of a particle depends on all other masses in the universe, and changes with the time.

-• He was also a Fellow of three National Science Academies and the Third World Academy of Sciences in India.
+• He is a fellow of the three National Science Academies of India and the Third World Academy of Sciences in India.

-• In 2009, Jayant Narlikar was on the jury for the Infosys Prize in Physical Sciences.
+• In 2009, he served as a jury for the Infosys Prize in Physical Sciences.

-• In January 2021, he led the 94th Akhil Bharatiya Marathi Sahitya Sammelan in Nashik.
+• In January 2021, he organised the 94th Akhil Bharatiya Marathi Sahitya Sammelan in Nashik, Maharashtra.

 The cover of the book An Introduction to Cosmology (2002)